Opuqide/iOS_RBLX/README.md

 ## How can I test my own app?
 Not to worry, an iPhone that has been modified, **ONLY** for testing purposes.
 That way, you can still get the same frameworks, applications, and much more, just without the normal applications from a normal iPhone.

+## Updates
+To get updates to the iPhone, you can join the Apple Discord server made for this project at https://discord.gg/w6UVWJYCGU.